nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="PEF"/>
 ## Pentax Raw

 PEF is Tiff.
 I haven't found anything special about the PEF format.
 Of course, it has code for the Pentax MakerNote and that code is shared with some AVIF files in which the maker is "Ricoh".
-P

 [TOC](#TOC)
 <div id="PGF"/>